-Though both cities are famed for their great, year-round weather, laid back lifestyles, great food and wonderful beaches, they are also distinct cities with different things to offer visitors.
+Though both cities are famed for their great, year-round climate, laid-back lifestyles, great food and wonderful beaches, they are also distinct cities with different things to offer visitors.
 One is known for Hollywood and stardom, the other for endless beaches and a quintessential So-Cal culture, both Los Angeles and San Diego are diverse and dynamic cities that are so worth visiting.

 As the second-largest city in the United States, Los Angeles is known for many things.
-Beautiful beaches, Beverly Hills, the Hollywood Walk of Fame, food trucks and much much more.
+Beautiful beaches, Beverly Hills, the Hollywood Sign and Walk of Fame, food trucks and much much more.
 If you’re thinking about choosing to visit LA vs San Diego, here are the City of Angels’ merits:

 LA is the largest city in California and the second-largest city in the United States.
 As such, there are numerous airports that make it easy to reach the city from virtually anywhere in the country and countless areas internationally.
 In fact, Los Angeles International Airport (LAX) is the second-highest traffic airport in the US and the fourth-highest in the entire world.

 However, there are more airports than just LAX and if you’re flying in from elsewhere in the United States, it may make more sense to arrive in at either Long Beach or Burbank airports, both suburbs of greater LA.
 Unlike many major cities, none of these airports are too far from the city centre of Los Angles.

 No matter how easy it is to technically get to Los Angeles, it actually isn’t that easy to get around the city without your own vehicle, which is why it is a great idea to rent a car while you’re there.
 We recommend using RentalCars.com so you can find a great price across many available companies.
 LA public transit exists, but it is thin and lacking and a headache to navigate if you’re not used to it.